Two-Factor Authentication for Regular People

 What Does The Process Look Like?
 Does It Hurt?

 Two-factor (or, 2-factor) authentication doesn’t have to be a painful experience for the user.
 Here’s a quick step-by-step on what the login process looks like.

 - Enter your 2-factor authentication code

 On that last step, you have the option to remember the computer you’re logging in from.
-Which means if this is your home computer that you trust, there’s no need to enter your password or 2-factor authentication again.
-But whenever you login from a new location, you (or someone attacking your account) will still be prompted for your email address, password, and 2nd-factor authentication.
+Which means if this is the home computer that you trust, there’s no need to enter your password or 2-factor authentication again.
+But whenever you log in from a new location, you (or someone attacking your account) will still be prompted for your email address, password, and 2nd-factor authentication.

 Great!
 Where Do I Set Up Two-Factor?